A Labour of Love

 Our Little Creatures

-Our free-range hens have always been a fundamental feature of the farm, providing us with a fresh supply of an important ingredient in our traditional family recipe for the famous ‘Bianconera’ cake.
-Fresh eggs are also a vital part of the most famous Bolognese dishes such as tortellini, lasagne and ricotta-filled tortelloni.
+Our free-range hens have always been a fundamental part of the farm, providing a fresh supply of an essential ingredient in our traditional family recipe for the famous 'Bianconera' cake.
+Fresh eggs also play a vital role in some of Bologna's most beloved dishes, such as tortellini, lasagne and ricotta-filled tortelloni.
+These culinary specialities, along with our own family recipes, have been handed down through the generations.

 Fruit and Vegetables